Head covering for Christian women: Apostolic period (1st century)

 Paul first established the Christian community in Corinth around 51–52 AD after arriving from Athens.
 The church was culturally mixed, composed mostly of Gentiles with some Jewish presence.
 During his extended stay in Ephesus (ca. 53–55 AD), Paul received reports of divisions and disorder in the Corinthian church.
 In response he wrote 1 Corinthians, probably in the spring before Pentecost, and sent it from Ephesus by trusted messengers in the late winter or early spring of 56 AD.

-In his greeting Paul calls them "the church of God" in Corinth but also includes "all who in every place call on the name of Jesus Christ," showing that his directives, such as on worship and head covering, were framed for the wider Christian audience (cf. Christendom).
+In his greeting Paul calls them "the church of God" in Corinth but also includes "all who in every place call on the name of Jesus Christ," indicating the following directives were framed for the wider Christian audience (cf. Christendom).

+In chapter 11, verses 2–16 (1 Cor 11:2–16), Paul first praises the Corinthians for remembering him in everything and for holding fast to the traditions just as he handed them on (v.
+2).

+He then states a hierarchy in which Christ is the head of every man, the man is the head of the woman, and God is the head of Christ (v.
+3).

+Next he addresses men who pray or prophesy with covered heads and women who do so with uncovered heads, behaviour he describes as dishonouring the "head," and he instructs men to remain bareheaded while such women should be veiled (vv.
+4–6).
+To support this, he sets out the chain of heads (God–Christ–man–woman, v.
+3), distinguishes between man as image and glory of God and woman as glory of man (v.
+7).
+Then appeals to the woman's creation "from" and "for" the man and to her having "authority" on her head "because of the angels" (vv.
+8–10), and then balances this with an affirmation of the mutual dependence of man and woman "in the Lord" (vv.
+11–12).

+Paul assumes the Corinthians know what is proper, and his "nature" appeal functions as part of a battery of arguments from theology, Scripture, custom, and reason.
+Aware that his complicated arguments may not convince everyone, he concludes what he insists is the universal Christian custom, the practice of the churches of God. (v.
+16).

 Between 1 Corinthians and 2 Corinthians, Paul made what is known as the "painful" visit to Corinth, which left both sides distressed, and then sent a severe letter now lost.
 According to 2 Corinthians, Titus later reported that Paul's rebuke produced "godly sorrow," leading the Corinthians to repent and show renewed zeal and loyalty.

 Paul expressed consolation at this change and even boasted of their readiness to believers in Macedonia, using their example to stir generosity.
 The letter is also addressed to "all the holy people in the whole of Achaia," and Collins suggests that Christians from other towns in the province may have joined the Corinthian assembly at times, indicating that practices circulated regionally.
-In 1 Corinthians 11, Paul notes that the wearing of the head covering by women was a feature of all Christian churches throughout the known world.